DaveMolla/gtst_course/README.md

-This is note written while taking the Geez Tech Security Tester course.
+This is note written while taking the Geez Tech Security Tester course